 Compliance with recommendations

 Principle 1 - Lay solid foundations for management and oversight (continued)

-1.5 Diversity and inclusion (continued)

-FY2018 Measure

-Targets Objective Progress

-Eliminate discrimination in the workplace.
+1.5 Diversity and inclusion (continued) FY2021 Measure Targets Objective Progress Eliminate discrimination in the workplace.
 Ensure equal opportunity training is offered.
-Achieved

-Support diversity, including gender diversity into leadership positions.
+Achieved Support diversity, including gender diversity into leadership positions.
 Ensuring recruitment and development programs aim for 50% female participation.
-Achieved

-1.6 Board reviews

-The Board undertakes an evaluation process in August each year to assess its performance.
-The assessment is conducted by the Chairman who seeks Board and Management feedback on the performance of the Board and Committees as a whole, as well as feedback on individual directors and the Group's reporting and governance practices.
-The most recent evaluation was completed in August 2018.

-1.7 Management reviews

-The Chair of the Board is responsible for evaluating the performance of the Executive Directors.
+Achieved 1.6 Board reviews The Board undertakes an evaluation process each year to assess its performance.
+The assessment is conducted by an external consultant who seeks Board and Management feedback on the performance of the Board and Committees as a whole, as well as feedback on individual directors and the Group's reporting and governance practices.
+The most recent evaluation was completed in August 2021.
+1.7 Management reviews The Chair of the Board is responsible for evaluating the performance of the Executive Directors.
 At least annually, the Board formally evaluates the performance of the Executive Directors against their previously approved KPIs.
 These reviews are documented.
 Performance reviews have been undertaken for the current reporting period.

 Principle 2 - Structure the board to add value

-2.1 Nominations committee

-The Board has not established a Nomination Committee but does have a Nomination Charter.
-The roles and responsibilities are set out in the Group's Nominations Charter and these are currently overseen by the full Board

-2.2 Board skills matrix

-The skills, knowledge and experience set out in the table below have been identified as those that are required for the effective management of the Group.
+- 2.1 Nominations committee A Nomination Committee has been established with its own charter and its membership consists of the Chairman of the Board and all non-executive Directors.
+The Committee is chaired by the Chairman of the Board, who is an independent director, and all committee members are independent directors.
+The qualifications of the members are set out in the Annual Report.
+Further details regarding the Nomination Committee's functions are set out in the Nomination Committee Charter which is available on the Group's website. - 2.2 Board skills matrix The skills, knowledge and experience set out in the table below have been identified as those that are required for the effective management of the Group.
 The Board possesses broad coverage of these skills and attributes.
-Further details regarding the skills and experience of each Director are included in the 2018 Annual Report on page 9 to 13.
+Further details regarding the skills and experience of each Director are included in the 2021 Annual Report.

-Skills Matrix

-The skills were determined by what is considered important for the management of a publicly listed company and specific to the industry in which the Group operates.

-х